911admin/PublicSafety/Linx/Solutions/ReadMe.md

 ### Installing

 * Install Database using provided TSQL (Order: DBCreate,Tables,Views,StoredProcedures,SeedData)
+* Perform any modifications needed to SeedData to fit your deployment
 * Install SeedData for the above solution dependencies
 * Install Linx Server and use default port :8080 (if other port is used please update all solution settings and seed data accordingly)
 * Login to Linx Server and upload solutions
 * Modify Settings in each solution for your environment
-* Any modifications needed to SeedData to fit your deployment

 ### Executing program